psychopy/psychopy/docs/source/general/colours.rst

 In |PsychoPy| these values are specified in units of degrees for elevation and azimuth and as a float (ranging -1:1) for the contrast.

-Note that not all colors that can be specified in DKL color space can be reproduced on a monitor. `Here <https://youtu.be/xwoVrGoBaWg>`_ is a movie plotting in DKL space (showing `cartesian` coordinates, not spherical coordinates) the gamut of colors available on an example CRT monitor.
+Note that not all colors that can be specified in DKL color space can be reproduced on a monitor.
+You can see `here a movie plotting colors in DKL space <https://youtu.be/xwoVrGoBaWg>`_ (showing `cartesian` coordinates, not spherical coordinates) to show the gamut of colors available on an example monitor.

 Examples: